JaredTweed/wedding-photos-self-host/README.md

 # Shared Lens

+Shared Lens allows site owners to manage their own galleries with an account, while guests can still share photos and videos without logging in.

 This repo now runs as a fully self-hosted app.

 ## Run With Docker